hbctraining/Intro-to-R-online-Catalyst/lessons/4A_Segment_4_Video_A.md

 ## Introduction

 Welcome to segment 4A, "Packages and Libraries in R".
-In this segment we will discuss what a package is in R and demonstrate the different ways in which you can install them.
-Once installed, we will go through the steps required to ensure it was a successful installation.
+In this segment we will define what a package is in R and describe the different repositories which house them.
+We will introduce various functions for installing package and highlight differences for each repository.
 We will also describe the process of utilizing packages in R by loading libraries.

 ## Packages and Libraries